MonoGame/MonoGame/Documentation/articles/getting_started/3_adding_content.md

 ![Save Content](~/images/getting_started/3_save_content.png)

 Now that we have added the content, it's time to load it.
-First declare a new variable so we can load the ball image into memory.
+First declare a new variable, so we can load the ball image into memory.

 ```csharp
 public class Game1 : Game